NEW Promotional materials provided by ARTS Aug 8, 2017 (Click here!):

 • We created a Google Voice Phone number to use on all of our advertising.
 This is a free number which you can set to ring on your personal phone.
 If you choose you can have the Google number ring multiple phones, such as all the club officers.
 It will ring all phones, the call will only go to the phone that answers first.

-• Our club has a website at ctsquaredance.com.
+• Our club had both website at FACEBOOK presence.

 • We run a weekly ad in the area newspaper.

-• We use wheresthedance.com to promote our dances and workshops.
+• We used wheresthedance.com to promote our dances and workshops.

 All of the above are FREE methods of advertising!